 Solo curated photographic exhibition ‘I, there, here’

-I, there, here is a photographic exhibition of a personal journey of searching for one’s own identity through selected works which have been created over the decade.
+I, there, here is a photographic exhibition of a personal journey of searching for one’s identity through selected works that have been created over the decade.

 Moving from one place to another is excitement with the curiosity of new life and an unexpected adventure.
-At the same time, it is an emotional challenge to depart the familiarity of people and place that are known for years and find a new place to stand.
-This social and cultural dislocation brings the sense of absence in a new community.
+At the same time, it is an emotional challenge to depart from the familiarity of people and places known for years and find a new place to stand.
+This social and cultural dislocation brings a sense of absence in a new community.

-In this exhibition, I try to convert this invisible absence into visible proof of the existence through the visual language of self-portraits and landscape.
+In this exhibition, I try to convert this invisible absence into visible proof of existence through the visual language of self-portraits and landscapes.
 The space explores the traces and memories contained within.
-The self-performed image is a reflection on my own experience of diverse cultures and crossing borders, as a Korean female immigrant.
+The self-performed image is drawn from my experience of diverse cultures and crossing borders as a Korean female immigrant.
 And these symbolic gestures in the photographs imply current issues such as racism, gender discrimination, social inequity and violence.

 I there here by Soyoun Kim